boulder-on/JPassport/README.md

 Linked L = LinkFactory.link("libforeign_link", Linked.class);
 int n = L.string_length("hello");
 ```

+In order to use this library you will need to provide the VM these arguments:

+** -Djava.library.path=fl_dll\cmake-build-debug -Dforeign.restricted=permit **

 # How it works

 There are 2 stages to make the foreign linking to work: